helium/HIP/text/0000-longfi.md

 |-----|-----|-----|----|-------|---------|
 | 3   |  1+ | 1+  |  4 |  1+   |   N     |

+The Sequence Number should be a non-repeating number.
+When the payload is encrypted with AES it is recommended to use the Sequence Number as the initialization vector.

 The length of the payload can be up to the maximum datagram size minus the length of the other fields.

 The Datagram Type for this datagram shall be defined as 1.
 Available flags are as follows